-Simvastatin is a prodrug and is hydrolyzed to its active B-hydroxyacid form, simvastatin acid, after administration Simvastatin acid and its metabolites are inhibitors of HMG-CoA reductase, the rate-limiting enzyme that converts HMG-
+Simvastatin is a prodrug and is hydrolyzed to its active β-hydroxyacid form, simvastatin acid, after administration.
+Simvastatin acid and its metabolites are inhibitors of HMG-CoA reductase, the rate-limiting enzyme that converts HMG-CoA to mevalonate, a precursor of cholesterol.

-12.2 Pharmacodynamics Inhibition of HMG-CoA reductase by simvastatin acid accelerates the expression of LDL-receptors, followed by the uptake of LDL-C from blood to the liver, leading to a decrease in plasma LDL-C and total cholesterol.
+Inhibition of HMG-CoA reductase by simvastatin acid accelerates the expression of LDL-receptors, followed by the uptake of LDL-C from blood to the liver, leading to a decrease in plasma LDL-C and total cholesterol.
 Sustained inhibition of cholesterol synthesis in the liver also decreases levels of very-low-density lipoproteins.
-The maximum LDL-C reduction of simvastatin is usually achieved by 4 weeks and is maintained after that.
+The maximum LDL-C reduction of simvastatin is usually achieved by 4 weeks and is maintained after that